davidfstr/dafoster.net/projects/park-place/index.md

 I developed this application for Seabalt Solutions LLC between October 2010 and February 2012, originally as a contractor and later as a cofounder.

-I will open source this project and provide more information later this year.
-(2013-01-12)